Joalane2/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit Displays the contents of the current directory 2-bring_me_home changes the working directory to user's home directory 3-listfiles Displays current directory contents in a long format
-$-listmorefiles Dispays current directory content including hidden files
+1-listit Displays the contents of the current directory 2-bring_me_home changes the working directory to user's home directory 3-listfiles Displays current directory contents in a long format 4-listmorefiles Dispays current directory content including hidden files 5-Listfiledigitonly Displays current directory contents as long format with user and group IDS displayed numerically and hidden files